stonepros/stone/doc/rados/troubleshooting/troubleshooting-pg.rst

 If your cluster is up, but some OSDs are down and you cannot write data, check to ensure that you have the minimum number of OSDs running for the placement group.
-If you don't have the minimum number of OSDs running, Ceph will not allow you to write data because there is no guarantee that Ceph can replicate your data.
+If you don't have the minimum number of OSDs running, Stone will not allow you to write data because there is no guarantee that Stone can replicate your data.
 See ``osd pool default min size`` in the `Pool, PG and CRUSH Config Reference`_ for details.